anilvmware/tanzu-app-engine/workshop/content/exercises/02-kpack-rebuild-image.md

-In the previous step, yo configured the kpack Image resource to point to branch "main" of the source code repository (`--git-revision main`).
+In the previous step, you configured the kpack Image resource to point to branch "main" of the source code repository (`--git-revision main`).

 Any commit to this branch will trigger a rebuild.
 However, kpack polls the git repo every 5 minutes.
 In the interest of time, we are going to take another approach to trigger a rebuild.